sascommunities/sas-hackathon-boot-camp-2026/use-case-financial-services/3-explore/README.md

 Create a **scatter plot** of `loan_to_value` vs. `interest_rate` with `defaulted` as the color.
 Create a **histogram** of `loan_amount` by default status.

-> **What to look for:** Higher LTV ratios (less equity), higher interest rates, and longer loan terms should correlate with more defaults.
-Interest rate itself may be a proxy for the lender's initial risk assessment.
+> **What to look for:** Higher LTV ratios (less equity) and higher interest rates should correlate with more defaults — interest rate itself may be a proxy for the lender's initial risk assessment. `loan_term_months` does not show a clean monotonic relationship with default in this dataset, so don't expect a strong signal there.

 ### Correlation and Multi-Variable Exploration